ChingPangggg/aguaclara_tutorial/Interactive-Tutorial-1-Markdown.md

 Write two sentences about yourself, each in a different paragraph.

-My name is Ching
+My name is Ching.

-I don't like Markdown.
+I am a sophomore.

 ## Headers